Who we are

 Research and Reporting100%

 Melissa is the president and co-founder of Hawaii Public Policy Advocates.
-She is an attorney and government affairs professional who represents clients before the state legislature, regulatory agencies and local governmental bodies.
+She is an attorney, lobbyist and government affairs professional who represents clients before the state legislature, regulatory agencies and local governmental bodies.
 She has taught courses of legislative advocacy and was named the U.S. Small Business Administration's Women in Business Champion for the State of Hawaii.

-Lilly Ho oversees operations for the firm's governmental affairs and non-profit management clients.
+Lilly Ho oversees operations for the firm's governmental affairs and non-profit association management clients.
 She helped develop and implements strategic legislative monitoring and tracking systems and serves as the firm's human resource consultant.
 She leads a team of staff and volunteers responsible for yearly growth in revenue and attendance at an annual statewide trade conference.
 She also oversees a college internship program, training Hawaii's future business leaders.
 She earned a bachelor's degree in Business Administration Management and Human Resource Management from the Shidler College of Business at the University of Hawaii, Manoa.

-Landon Wong serves as Member Services Manager, overseeing membership recruitment and retention, communications and event planning for the firm's non-profit clients.
+Landon Wong serves as the organization's non-profit associations' Member Services Manager, overseeing membership recruitment and retention, communications and event planning for the firm's non-profit clients.
 He has helped develop and implement fiscal reporting and tracking systems and is responsible for non-profit board governance and compliance matters.
 He earned a bachelor's degree in Business Administration Management and Human Resource Management from the Shidler College of Business at the University of Hawaii, Manoa.

 Danny Cup Choy

-Danny Cup Choy serves as director of government relations, assisting clients at the state legislature, administrative agencies and city councils.
+Danny Cup Choy serves as director of government relations, assisting clients as a lobbyist at the state legislature, administrative agencies and city councils.
 He has provided strategic state and federal government affairs leadership to organizations in healthcare, education, small business, and contractors for Department of Defense.
 He was named a Hero in Healthcare by Pacific Business News and is a graduate of Loyola Marymount University.
 He has a master's degree in education and previously served as a member of the Native Hawaiian Education Council.